Roasted Butternut Squash Soup

 Perfect Pear Crumb Pie

 Fresh tasting, locally sourced fruits are a major reason for success in fruit pie baking.
-I usually got mine from the local orchard where they were grown; about 2 miles from my house.
-This fall I missed the pear harvest and got there a few weeks too late so this time I bought some organic Bartlett pears at Aldi’s; you could use bosc but they would be a bit firmer and not as juicy as Bartletts.
+I usually get mine from the local orchard where they were grown; about 2 miles from my house.
+This past Saturday I got some Bosc pears, they are a bit firmer and not as juicy as Bartletts but are renown for baking.

 Angie’s GF Pear Crumb Pie